xarantolus/blog/_posts/2021-01-08-run-python-script-from-github-no-experience-required.md

 However, it could of course also mean that this guide is incomplete or has errors.
 If you think this is the case, please feel free to [open an issue](https://github.com/xarantolus/blog/issues) or write an e-mail to <span id="mail-span"></span><script>document.getElementById('mail-span').innerText = atob('eGFyYW50b2x1c+RwbS5tZQ==').replace('ä', String.fromCharCode(8*8))</script><noscript>[not available without JavaScript]</noscript> (you can also find the address at [my GitHub profile](https://github.com/xarantolus)).
 Please also feel free to open an issue/write a mail for any minor comments, feedback etc.

+When you ask others a question about an error you got, you should definitely include these things:
+- What you're trying to do, e.g. "I wanted to download all images from a Flickr profile using gallery-dl"
+  - You should also provide a link to the tool you're using, e.g. "https://github.com/mikf/gallery-dl"
+- The command you're using to start the program, e.g. "python -m gallery-dl"
+- The output you got from the program (post it as text, screenshots are usually hard to read), select **everything** and copy it to your post (don't assume that any part of the output is unnecessary, just post the whole thing).
+If the forum supports it, you can format it as a code block (makes it more readable)
+- What else you have done so far ("I installed python")

+This makes it more likely that someone else can spot the error and tell you how to fix it.

 Thank you :)